The tense five minutes before the Key Bridge collapse – 2024-04-02 20:21:10

 But the ship was already hitting the bridge.
 Almost at the same time, the dock buckled and collapsed, twisting over the ship, its cargo containers piled high on the deck.
 Then the rest of the bridge collapsed, breaking into sections as it plummeted and splashed into the dark waters of the river.

 “The size and weight of these vessels make them very difficult to stop, even with propulsion,” said Stash Pelkowski, a professor at the State University of New York Maritime College and retired Coast Guard rear admiral.
-Without electrical power, he said, “there was very little the Dalí’s captain or crew could do.”
+Without electrical power, he said, “there was very little the Dalí’s captain or crew might do.”

 The sinking occurred in a matter of seconds.
 Except for the stumps of the pillars, the central span of the bridge had sunk into the frigid river (where divers would spend all day searching for bodies among the twisted metal) at 1:29 a.m.